volnyvolnyvolny/agent_map/README.md

 Map.get(map, :b) == 2                         #  AgentMap.get(am, :b) == 2
 ```

-will take about `20` ms. While the following is twice as fast, because of
+will take about `20` ms. While the following is twice as fast due to
 parallelization:

 ```elixir